 Standardization is an important ingredient for efficiency in program management because it takes the guess-work out of important processes.
 Rather than having to figure out how to do their jobs, giving staff access to pre-tested standardized procedures lets them get right to work, so they can do more in less time and get the job done correctly the first time.

 As national NTDCPs identify areas that may benefit from efficiency improvements, the END in Africa project is continuously working to support them by finding ways to improve national NTD program efficiencies.
-Most recently in the first half of FY2013, END in Africa partner JSI developed standard operating procedures (SOP) to efficiently manage NTD drugs as well as complementary training materials in French and English to support the country programs in adapting the procedures to their country-specific situations.
+For example, the END in Africa project developed standard operating procedures (SOP) to efficiently manage NTD drugs as well as complementary training materials in French and English to support the country programs in adapting the procedures to their country-specific situations.

 Better financial management on demand